MARGARET BYRD RAWSON INSTITUTE

 About MBRI

-Reading failure frequently reflects a ‘teaching disability’ rather than an individual’ learning disability.’
-Our aim at MBRI is to help revolutionize education so that all children can successfully access literacy.
+Phase Four: Produce a documentary film exposing the struggles of dyslexic learners, their parents, and their teachers.
+Reading failure reflects more of a system-wide deficiency rather than an ‘individual learning disability.’
+Our aim at MBRI is to help revolutionize education so all children can learn to read and write successfully.

-The Margaret Byrd Rawson Institute uses the symbol of the six-crossing knot to represent our collective mission of ensuring that all children, regardless of learning style or socioeconomic status, have access to the fundamentals of language acquisition.
-The Rawson Institute’s knot was created from a picture of a Roman bas-relief dated from the third century A.D., which hung in Margaret’s home.
+The Margaret Byrd Rawson Institute uses the symbol of the six-crossing knot to represent our unique mission.
+A picture of a Roman bas-relief from the third century A.D. that hung in Margaret’s home inspired our logo symbol.
 Incredibly, scientists have observed identical knot formations in images of DNA structure.
-Our DNA identifies us as human and carries the specific genetic markers that make us uniquely individual and shape our learning styles.
+DNA carries the specific genetic markers that make us uniquely individual and shape our learning styles.
 A heart is visible when the knot is inverted, symbolizing our dedication and love for students, parents, and teachers.

 “The differences are personal.
 The diagnosis is clinical.
 The treatment is educational.
 The understanding is scientific.”